plone/helm-charts/README.md

 There are different ways to use this repository:

 * Add a helm repo and use the published charts - see the next section on how to do this
-* Clone/fork the repository to adapt the charts to your needs or create new charts
+* As a library of subcharts that you can use to create your own composite charts

 Even if you do not want to use Helm for your setup, `helm install --dry-run` might give you some ideas on how to deploy Plone on Kubernetes.